mariinkys/pingkikai/readme.md

 - [iced.rs API Reference](https://docs.rs/iced/latest/iced/)
 - [Building a simple text editor with iced - Tutorial Video](https://www.youtube.com/watch?v=gcBJ7cPSALo&t=573s)

 My goal with this application is to learn as much as I can about Rust and, of course, Iced.
-In the future, I'd like to make a gallery application I like enjoy using in my Silverblue desktop.
+In the future, I'd like to make a gallery application that I like and I enjoy using in my Silverblue desktop.

 <a href="https://github.com/iced-rs/iced">
   <img src="https://gist.githubusercontent.com/hecrj/ad7ecd38f6e47ff3688a38c79fd108f0/raw/74384875ecbad02ae2a926425e9bcafd0695bade/color.svg" width="130px">